tinacms/tina.io/content/docs/reference/collections.md

 ## Path

 The path to a folder where the content is stored.
-By default, the path is relative to where the CLI is running but this can be changed by using the [`--rootPath` flag un the CLI](/docs/cli-overview).
-Paths do not have to be unique across collections as long as a different [`format`](#format) or [`match`](#match).
+By default, the path is relative to where the CLI is running but this can be changed by using the [`--rootPath`](/docs/cli-overview) CLI flag.
+Paths do not have to be unique across collections as long as a different [`format`](#format) or [`match`](#match) is specified.
 The CLI will print a warning if there are overlapping documents.

 ## Format